Open Enrollment Frequently Asked Questions

 At what age is my child eligible to enroll in Kindergarten?
 Transitional Kindergarten?

-Children must be five years old on or before September 1, 2020 to enroll in Kindergarten for the school year beginning August 2020.
-Children turning five years old between September 2 and December 2, 2020 may enroll in Transitional Kindergarten.
-Students eligible for Transitional Kindergarten begin on the first day of school in August 2020.
+Children must be five years old on or before September 1, 2022 to enroll in Kindergarten for the school year beginning August 2022.
+Children turning five years old between September 2 and February 2, 2022 may enroll in Transitional Kindergarten.

 If my child is currently attending a PUSD Pre-School or Transitional Kindergarten, should we apply for Open Enrollment?